AI Policy Watch

 This memorandum follows the October 2023 AI Executive Order and is paired with the "Framework to Advance AI Governance and Risk Management in National Security".
 Together, these documents signal a paradigm shift in how Washington views and manages the AI revolution.

-The NSM focuses sharply on "frontier AI models," systems that are so large and powerful they're on the literal frontier of AI—think OpenAI’s ChatGPT or Google’s Gemini, which that push beyond the capabilities of earlier AI technologies.
+The NSM focuses sharply on "frontier AI models," systems that are so large and powerful they're on the literal frontier of AI—think OpenAI’s ChatGPT or Google’s Gemini, which push beyond the capabilities of earlier AI technologies.
 Unlike the narrowly specialized AI of the last decade, these models are versatile, general-purpose systems with applications spanning defense, cybersecurity, and geopolitics.
 As Elizabeth Kelly, Director of the U.S. AI Safety Institute (AISI), said in an interview, the administration's AI lens is firmly fixed on these frontier systems.

 The memorandum defines frontier models as "general-purpose AI systems near the cutting-edge of performance."
 This designation underscores the administration’s ugent desire to leverage AI’s transformative potential while safeguarding against its risks.
 For the U.S., maintaining leadership in this domain isn’t just a technological goal, it’s a national security imperative.